Window Box Flower Combinations: Flower Box Ideas Inspired By Charleston Window Boxes

-If you don’t have a lot of windows, another window box flower idea is to repeat the flowers and plants on the ground under the boxes which makes it look like one big floral display.
+If you don’t have a lot of windows, another flower box idea is to repeat the flowers and plants from the boxes on the ground underneath them.
+Which makes it look like one big floral display.

 This little garden doesn’t take up much space but you certainly can’t miss it when you’re walking by.

 Window Box Flower Combination #8 – Plants Under The Window Box

 Best In: Sun

 Thrillers: Geraniums, Angelonia

 Below The Planter: Boxwood and Coleus, Geraniums, Angelonia, Vinca